laneboysrc/nrf24l01-rc/nrf24le1-receiver/firmware/README.md

 It may be advisable to check the ``makefile`` whether the settings are desired for your application.

 You can build firmware images for the HKR3000 or XR3100 by running ``make hkr3000`` and ``make xr3100``.
-Note that those receivers include the OTP version, so you can only use/flash the firmware if you change the NRF24LE1 chip to the flash version.
+Note that those receivers include the OTP version, so you can only flash the firmware if you change to the NRF24LE1**E** (Flash) version.